pumexx/pumex/README.md

 * [GLM](http://glm.g-truc.net) - provides math classes and functions that are similar to their GLSL counterparts ( matrices, vectors, etc. )
 * [GLI](http://gli.g-truc.net) - provides classes and functions to load, write and manipulate textures ( currently DDS and KTX texture formats are loaded / written )
 * [args](https://github.com/Taywee/args)  - small header-only library for command line parsing.
+* [QT5 GUI library](https://www.qt.io/) - well known GUI library for C++.
+This is **optional** dependence if you want to render inside QT windows.

-On Windows all dependencies are downloaded and built on first Pumex library build.
+On Windows all mandatory dependencies are downloaded and built on first Pumex library build.
 On Linux - first three libraries must be installed using your local package manager ( see section about installation on Linux ).
+On both systems optional QT library must be downloaded manually and built with Vulkan support enabled.